doctrine/data-fixtures/docs/en/how-to/loading-fixtures.rst

 Fixture classes have two requirements:

 * They must implement ``Doctrine\Common\DataFixtures\FixtureInterface``.
-* If they have a constructor, that constructor should not accept any arguments.
+* If they have a constructor, that constructor should be invokable without arguments.

 .. code-block:: php
     <?php